 If you have been a loyal reader for many years, you have seen me preface some of my articles with a warning.
 This is one of those times.

 I am about to write about a home organization strategy that has some application to the workplace.
-If your home is uncluttered and organized, you can probably stop reading.
+If your home is clutter-free and organized, you can probably stop reading.

 If you are still here, let’s talk about my family’s donation box.